camunda/blog.camunda.org/content/post/2018/06/camunda-optimize-21-released.md

 * Table improvements
 * Configure Access and Authorizations
 * New additional reports
-* Instpect your data in Cockpit
+* Inspect your data in Cockpit
 * Typeahead in variable filter

 <!--more-->

-The [complete release notes](https://app.camunda.com/jira/secure/ReleaseNote.jspa?projectId=10730&version=15095) are available in Jira.
+The [complete release notes](https://app.camunda.com/jira/secure/ReleaseNote.jspa?projectId=10730&version=15317) are available in Jira.

 You can [try out a free trial of Camunda Optimize](#how-to-get-it).